 This simple chicken curry recipe is rich, tasty and delicious.
 It uses coconut milk for creaminess, coriander for freshness, and tons of spices for an authentic flavour.

 The recipe has a lot of ingredients, but really does taste better than what you can buy in the supermarkets.
-This will easily feed 5 hungry people.
+This will easily make 6 portions, and it’s a great one to chuck in the fridge and enjoy for the next few days after cooking.
+It will also freeze pretty well.

 - 3 chicken breasts